 - American Fellowship candidates must be U.S. citizens or permanent residents.

-- American Fellowships are open to scholars who identify as women in all fields of study.
+- American Fellowships are open to scholars who identify as women in all fields of study at an accredited institution of higher education or research.
+AAUW will make final decisions about what constitutes eligible institutions.

 - Short-Term Research Publication Grants applicants must hold a Ph.D., Ed.D., D.B.A., M.F.A., J.D., M.D., D.M.D., D.V.M., D.S.W., or M.P.H. at the time of application.